Moderator: Dr. Mahlet Mesfin, Center for Science Diplomacy, American Association for the Advancement of Science (AAAS)

 Panelists specialized in science communication, policy, both big-picture and on-site research get together to consider how they can streamline such public engaging activities in order to achieve global targets, such as Food Security which is also incorporated in Sustainable Development Goal (SDG) 2, “End hunger, achieve food security and improved nutrition, and promote sustainable agriculture”.
 In this session, we will discuss not only innovative agricultural techniques and agricultural systems but also damages on rumors of foods.
 It is a field that can make a big contribution in public engagement, especially concerning rumor damage of food.

-Director of International Relations for the American Association for the Advancement of Science (AAAS), U.S.
+Dr. Mahlet Mesfin, Center for Science Diplomacy, American Association for the Advancement of Science (AAAS)

 Dr. Sakae Shibusawa is a professor of the Institute of Agriculture at Tokyo University of Agriculture and Technology, and a council member of Science Council of Japan.